patrickfatrick/marky-marked/README.md

 ## What's the plan?

-- Explore a nicer modal-based link and url entry.
 - Explore detection so you can have visual cues in the toolbar of what formats are applied where the cursor is.

 ## License